-2. Find the correct agency
+2. Find the correct agency.

 To increase the likelihood of success, it's important to file your request with the right agency.
-For example, the Department of Natural Resources and the Environmental Protection Division are commonly custodians of environmental documents.
+For example, the Department of Environmental Services and the Department of Natural & Cultural Resources are commonly custodians of environmental documents.